BerkeleyLab/assert/README.md

 #### Comments in macro invocations

-The Fortran language sadly does not support comments with an end delimiter, only to-end-of-line comments.
+Fortran does not support comments with an end delimiter, only to-end-of-line comments.
 As such, there is no way to safely insert a Fortran comment into the middle of a macro invocation.
 For example, the following seemingly reasonable code results in a syntax error